gkosm314/yet-another-grace-compiler/README.md

 If neither `-i` nor `-f` are set, the source code is read from a file, the path of which is the only argument passed to `gracec`.
 In that case, the intermediate code is place to a `.imm` file in the same path as the source code file.
 Same goes about the final code which is placed in a `.asm` file.
 For example, running `./gracec /tmp/buy_and_sell_stock.grc` will produce the files: `/tmp/buy_and_sell_stock.imm` and `/tmp/buy_and_sell_stock.asm`

-Setting both the `-i` and `-f` flags is not supported, since the output would consist of both intermediate and final code, making it confusing to read
+Setting both the `-i` and `-f` flags is not supported, since the output would consist of both intermediate and final code, making it confusing to read.

 The final code can then be compiled to an executable by a compiler like `clang`.
-Note that in this case a file containing the library calls should be linked, eg `libgrc.a`
+Note that in this case a file containing the library calls should be linked, eg `libgrc.a`.

 Additionally, the intermediate code can be compiled to final code using llc.
-This is useful in case additional passes or params are to be added to llvm via llc
+This is useful in case additional passes or params are to be added to llvm via llc.

-An example workflow as provided in `do.sh`:
+An example workflow as provided in `do.sh` (invoked as `./do.sh PATH/TO/GRC/FILE`):

 ```
-./gracec -i < PATH/TO/GRC/FILE > a.imm
+./gracec -i -o < $1 > a.imm
 llc-12 -regalloc=pbqp a.imm -o a.asm
 clang a.asm libgrc.a -no-pie -o a.out
 ```